 Oh dear, there’s a reason (or several reasons) for that!
 In all seriousness, this is a legitimate problem, but I know from experience that with effective management you can turn your paid search efforts into a conversion generating machine (unless your business is doomed to fail for lacking a quality product or offering).

 Seriously?
 Be careful!
-If you’re new to AdWords you might want to steer clear of DKI until you’re a bit more comfortable.
+If you’re new to Google Ads you might want to steer clear of DKI until you’re a bit more comfortable.
 It’s downright embarrassing to show up for unrelated terms.

 So, stop making excuses!
-You and I both know that AdWords does work as long as you’re putting in the effort to do it well.
+Google Ads does work as long as you’re putting in the effort to do it well.
 Humans are lazy by nature, so recognize this, and change your behavior to start growing your business through paid search.